Hi there! Welcome to The Rescued Letters!

-If you’d like information on my Bible study on Joshua – Ready: Finding the Courage to Face the Unknown, a six-week study of Joshua 1-5 and Determined: Living Like Jesus in Every Moment, a six-week study of Luke: you can get that here.
+If you’d like information on my available Bible studies – Ready: Finding the Courage to Face the Unknown, a six-week study of Joshua 1-5 and Determined: Living Like Jesus in Every Moment, a six-week study of Luke: you can get that here.

 If you are here to learn about Vascular Ehlers-Danlos Syndrome: It’s been a while since I studied genetic stuff in high school, but I try to explain the disorder I have here.

 If you just need a giant belly laugh: read this post about that one time I let someone eat my loogie.
 Not even joking.

 If you want to stay connected with me: sign up for my email newsletter at the bottom of this page.
 As an email peep, you’ll get my 14-day devotional on courageous living and you’ll be the first to see new content and updates from me.
 Often, I’ll send you stuff that no one else gets to see.
 After our 14-day courage challenge is over, I’ll show up in your inbox around twice a month.

 If you want to find me in other corners of the online world:

-- Our Facebook Community: the best people in the world, encouraging posts, and a few giggles here and there
+- Facebook: encouraging posts and a few giggles here and there

 - My private Facebook group: reading plans and study aids to keep you in God’s Word.
-We believe that reading the Bible doesn’t need to be complicated, but it will make you ready for whatever you are facing.
+Reading the Bible doesn’t need to be complicated, but it will make you ready for whatever you are facing.